wise-introvert/imageboard/docs/engines/lynxchan.md

 #### Show the list of bans

-Shows the "offense record" for a given user (what? requires authentication?).
+Shows the "offense record" for a given user (requires authentication? or not?).

 `POST` to `/offenseRecord.js?json=1`